ClusterHQ/ceph-flocker-driver/README.md

 ## Installation

-Make sure you have Flocker already installed.
-If not visit  [Install Flocker](https://docs.clusterhq.com/en/latest/using/installing/index.html)
+Make sure you have the flocker node servies already installed.
+If not visit  [Install Flocker](https://docs.clusterhq.com/en/latest/installation/install-node.html)

 **_Be sure to use /opt/flocker/bin/python as this will install the driver into the right python environment_**